 SETUP WITH GOOGLE

-- Before leaving Google Analytics, take the opportunity to enable eCommerce Tracking for your property.
+Before leaving Google Analytics, make sure you enable eCommerce Tracking for your property.
 Unless you do this, sales from your website will not appear in Google Analytics.
 This is important data for making decisions, so you'll definitely want this one.
 Follow the instructions under "Enable Ecommerce in your reports" here: https://support.google.com/analytics/answer/1009612?hl=en#Enable Do not continue with the next sections on Tracking Setup.
-Drupal will take care of this for you—you just need to enable E-commerce tracking for your new property.
+Drupal will take care of this for you, you just need to enable E-commerce tracking for your new property.

 ENABLE GOOGLE ANALYTICS ON YOUR INDIECOMMERCE SITE

-- Enter a brief description for the administrative title.
+Enter a brief description of the administrative title.
 It is best to keep this short (under 10 characters).
 If you want a suggestion, "Store" or "Local" would work fine.